Pmak9982/BusTrack/README.md

 # BusTrack
-Simple application for tracking Bus
+Simple application for tracking Bus written with Java language
 ### what i used to it -
 + Firebase for collecting and saving data
 + Google api for google's map service connection
++ Android studio - as main programm